DinorahSkidelsky/.NetProgrammingCourse-4/README.md

 ![image](https://user-images.githubusercontent.com/99146275/198011468-4dfef030-05ec-402e-8877-4dcebe3027d6.png)

-The enter (Ingresar) button should add values to a List.
+-The enter (Ingresar) button should add values to a List.

 2. Provide a data visualization to corroborate what was entered in the previous Form through a Listbox with the following format: